In This Article

 Avoid getting water on the leaves when you give your plant a drink, as it can stain the leaves.

 To keep your plant looking its best, don't forget to dust the leaves with a microfiber cloth and turn it periodically.
-This will ensure the leaves get the light they need and that they get it on all of their leaves.
+This will ensure the leaves get the light they need on all of their leaves.

 How to Propagate Your Ficus Tineke Plant